wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 * You can create coupons and give to your customers.
 When they use coupons during the checkout they will receive a discount.
 * Compatible with WordPress Multi-site Installation.
 * Ability to specify SKU (item number) for each of your products in the shortcode.
+* Ability to customize the add to cart button image and use a custom image for your purchase buttons.
+* Track coupons with the order to see which customer used which coupon code.
 * Can be translated into any language.
 * and more...